Difference Between Joint Product and By Product

 Joint Product vs By Product

 Joint products are the side products or the products which are generated during the manufacturing of the original product.
-These side products generated are rated equally as the original ones because they are equally consumed by the people and are highly demanded by the market.
+These side products generated are rated equally as the original ones because the people equally consume them and are highly demanded by the market.

 Comparison Table